StoneyJackson/CollabDev/Activities/Act06_Git_Branching/Activity.md

 ```

-3. Give a command that changes the current commit to the last commit on the
+3. Give a command that changes the working copy to the last commit on the
    branch named "crazy".

 ```